Bayesian semi-parametric inference for clustered recurrent events with zero-inflation and a terminal event/4163305: Introduction

-There is growing literature on the analysis of recurrent events in the presence of a terminal event; see, for example, the estimating equations based approaches under the frequentist paradigm \citep{kalbfleisch2013estimating} and the parametric or semi-parametric models under the Bayesian paradigm \citep{lin2017bayesian,li2019bayesian,li2020time}.
-A key feature of these methods is the characterization of the dependence between the non-terminal and terminal events under a semi-competing risks perspective \citep{fine2001semi}, as ignoring this dependence can lead to biased inference.
+There is a growing body of literature on the analysis of recurrent events in the presence of a terminal event.
+For example, \citet{lancaster1998panel} represented the first effort to develop a recurrent event model with patient-level frailty subject to non-informative terminal events. \citet{sinha2008current} provided a comprehensive review of methods for recurrent event analysis with dependent termination and developed the first Bayesian approach to analyze such data.
+More recent developments for recurrent event analysis with dependent termination include estimating equations approaches under a frequentist paradigm \citep{kalbfleisch2013estimating} and parametric or semi-parametric models under a Bayesian paradigm \citep{lin2017bayesian,li2019bayesian,li2020time}.
+A key feature of these methods is to characterize the dependence between non-terminal and terminal events under a semi-competing risk perspective \citep{fine2001semi}, as ignoring this dependence can lead to a biased inference.
 To do so, one common strategy is to formulate a joint model with a shared participant-level frailty in the recurrent event and terminal event submodels, where the submodels can either be based on the intensity functions of the event processes \citep{liu2004shared,lee_2019} or the hazard rate of the gap time between two events \citep{zhangsheng2011joint,paulon2020joint}.
-Despite this growing literature, few existing methods have simultaneously addressed the complications of cluster correlated data as seen in the STRIDE study, whereas failure to account for clustering can result in invalid inference \citep{lee_2016}. \revise{\cite{jung2019joint} developed an approach that accounted for between-participant clustering in the presence of recurrent and terminal events.
+Alternatively, \citet{xu2021joint} developed a joint latent class models to allow for class-specific risks for recurrence and termination.
+Their approach bypasses the distributional assumption of the shared random effect and can potentially lead to more interpretable covariate effects within and across latent classes.
+Despite this growing literature, few existing methods have simultaneously addressed the complications of cluster correlated data featured in the STRIDE study, whereas failure to account for clustering can result in an invalid inference \citep{lee_2016}. \revise{\cite{jung2019joint} developed an approach that accounted for between-participant clustering in the presence of recurrent and terminal events.
 A similar joint model was also formulated in \cite{rondeau2015joint} and implemented in the \texttt{R} package \texttt{frailtypack}.
 However, these existing approaches require strong parametric assumptions on the between-participant clustering effect and have not accounted for population heterogeneity with respect to event susceptibility.}